1. Elder Care

 Bottom line

-Though fall detection technology is not perfect, it provides an additional layer of protection against fatal accidents for seniors.
+Though fall detection technology is not perfect, it provides an additional layer of protection against fatal accidents for older adults.
 If you can, choose a company that offers a monitoring service.
 Monitoring connects you with a professional who can quickly dispatch emergency assistance if necessary.
 Above all, choose a pendant that is comfortable and find a company that suits your lifestyle and needs.

 Did you find this article helpful? |